apaquino/graphql-openweathermap-server/README.md

 Also, I will add descriptions to the fields and types so graphiql can automatically document it.

 The graphiql site is available and I created a sample app using graphql and redux.

+To use view the app, open your browser and go to http://localhost:8888